Bijo82/Snake-game/README.md

 # Snake Game

 ## Description
-This is a classic Snake game built using Python and the Pygame library.
+This is a classic Snake game built using Python and the Turtle module.
 The game features smooth controls, increasing difficulty, and a simple yet engaging gameplay experience.

 ## Features
 - Classic snake movement and food collection.